Turkey mourns tens of thousands of deaths, surrounded by ruins from last year's earthquake - ExBulletin

 Schools were closed for the day in many earthquake-affected provinces.
 In Malatya, the governor banned all marches or other public demonstrations outside of officially sanctioned events for three days.

+Mads Brinch Hansen, head of the International Federation of the Red Cross delegation in Syria, told reporters in Geneva that there were few prospects for post-quake reconstruction in the war-ravaged country.

+We don't even have the funds to even consider embarking on larger-scale rehabilitation and reconstruction, he said.

-Associated Press journalist Mucahit Ceylan in Antakya, Turkey, contributed to this report.
+Wilks reported from Istanbul.
+Associated Press writer Jamey Keaten in Geneva contributed to this report.

 |